vim-scraper/vim-scraper.github.com/news/_posts/2010-10-18-v-site-cname-troubles.md

 category: news
 ---

+**UPDATE:** GitHub has resolved the problem.  [http://vim-scripts.org](http://vim-scripts.org/) is the best way to access this site now.

 vim-scripts is having some DNS teething issues.
 This article describes how to access the pages even when things are going wrong.